Dimensionality Reduction

 Variation in the dataset

-# Dimensionality reduction (PCA and UMAP)
+# Dimensionality reduction (PCA + UMAP) and clustering

 # Visium HD spatial transcriptomics workshop